MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-managed-private-endpoint-create.md

 Creating a managed private endpoint requires a single API call to the *Kusto* resource provider.
 You can establish a managed private endpoint to the following resource types:

-* Microsoft.Storage/storageAccounts (sub-resource may be "blob" or "dfs")
+* Microsoft.Storage/storageAccounts (sub-resource can be "blob" or "dfs")
 * Microsoft.EventHub/namespaces (sub-resource "namespace")
 * Microsoft.Devices/IoTHubs (sub-resource "iotHub")
 * Microsoft.KeyVault/vaults (sub-resource "vault")